jerome89/graphene/README.md

 Many people helped with the Graphene project.

+- Keyn : Keyn has provided a lot of insights to improve Graphene system.
+Without Keyn, this project could not grow.
+- Tiger : Tiger showed how to modify the open source and apply it to the production environment in order to improve the Graphite system operated by one server.
+This led to an understanding of the metric system and the ability to continue to expand the current system.
+- El : El provided continuous insight based on superior technology than others.
+Based on this, the system can be viewed from various points of view instead of just one part.
-- drunkencoding / panda84 : He developed and maintained the entire metric core system like Elasticsearch indexing logic and time life cycle in the metric key (path).
-Without him, the metric system would only be able to handle simple traffic.
+- drunkencoding / panda84 : They developed and maintained the entire metric core system like Elasticsearch indexing logic and time life cycle in the metric key (path).
+Without them, the metric system would only be able to handle simple traffic.
 - jerome89 ([https://github.com/jerome89]) : He found the grammar of Graphite functions in the disthene project.
 This helped us to create a better metric system.
 Additionally, he helped develop the faulty function of the graphene itself and the overall system development.

 ## License